 NICAM is a Nonhydrostatic ICosahedral Atmospheric Model (NICAM), used as a Global Cloud Resolving Model (GCRM).
 A 3.5km-mesh global simulation is already performed using the Earth Simulator.
 NICAM is first developed by H.Tomita (FRCGC, JAMSTEC) and M.Satoh, and is now under development in cooperation with CCSR and JAMSTEC.
-Most recent introduction to NICAM is Satoh et al.(2008, J.Comp.
+Introduction papers of NICAM are Satoh et al. (2014, PEPS), Satoh et al.(2008, J.Comp.
 Physics).
-Miura et al. (2007, Science) has just appeared (14 Dec.
+Miura et al. (2007, Science) shows a realistic MJO simulation (14 Dec.
 2007).
 NICAM is also referred to in the article of Science (Kerr, 2006) .
 NICAM is also used as a low-resolution Atmospheric General Circulation Model (AGCM), and as a regional cloud resolving model based on stretched grids (Stretch-NICAM).
 Examples of use of these low resolution and regional models can be seen in nicam nwp exp.
 NICAM is selected as one of the target applications of next-generation supercomputer (reference).
 See RIKEN Next-generation supercomputer R&D Center for detail.
 See also current status of NICAM by UCLA NEWSLETTER (No. 87).

 |Tropical cyclones SINLAKU and IKE reproduced by NICAM 7km simulation (00UTC 13 Sep.
 2008) (by H.L.
 Tanaka)||cloud_global2008091300-1280.jpg; n20080908w.wmv|